elixir-bridge/elixir-bridge.github.io/04_Mix_Applications/14-plugs.markdown

 ## Plugs

-Notice above that we are using the `Plug` module.
+Notice that we are using the `Plug` module.

 Plugs provide a common interface for handling connections.
 We're going to use plugs extensively throughout our elixir apps.

 So what is a Plug?